The Mary Lister McCammon Summer Research Fellowship

 No previous research experience is expected.

 Fellowships are not restricted by nationality or fee status, however it is also not possible for Imperial to sponsor visas under this programme.
-This means that you will already need the right to study in the UK, for example because you are a UK or other EEA national, or are already studying in the UK and have a student visa.
+This means that you will already need the right to study in the UK, for example because you are a UK or Irish national, an EEA national with settled or pre-settled status, or are already studying in the UK and have a student visa.

 How to apply

-Deadline: Applications close at the end of 21 February 2020.
-We hope to communicate initial decisions by 20 March.
+Deadline: Applications will close at the end of 1 March 2021.
+We hope to communicate initial decisions by 26 March.

 Mary Lister McCammon